patel-tirth/mongo-express-rest-api/README.md

 #### Tech Stack: Express, MongoDB, Mongoose ODM, Postman.
 The databse was built on MongoDB Atlas.

-This is a REST API for a fictional bicycle shop allowing seamless scheduling of repairs and managing inventory for customers.
+This is a REST API for a fictional bicycle shop allowing seamless scheduling of repairs for customer and managing inventory.

 To test the API, follow the steps below: